buhrmi/buhrmi/README.md

 ## Hi there

 I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails.
-The image above is Da Nang, Vietnam, where I currently live.
-It's awesome here and you should come.
+The image above is Da Nang, Vietnam.
+It's really awesome here.

 Here's a bunch of open source stuff: